adaptris/interlok-docs/docs/pages/advanced/advanced-sonic-container.md

 !> **IMPORTANT** **Interlok SonicMF is deprecated since 3.11.1** and **will be removed in version 4.0**.

-Interlok requires a minimum JVM version of 1.7.
+Interlok requires a minimum JVM version of 1.8 (Interlok 4 requires Java 11).
 SonicMQ version 8.5 and earlier may be running with Java 1.6.
-In this case you will need a separate install of Java 1.7 on the SonicMQ host machine.
+In this case you will need a separate install of Java 1.8 on the SonicMQ host machine.
 You can download the required files from either then [snapshot repository](https://nexus.adaptris.net/nexus/content/groups/adaptris-snapshots/com/adaptris/interlok-sonicmf/) or the [release repository](https://nexus.adaptris.net/nexus/content/groups/public/com/adaptris/interlok-sonicmf/).

 ----